-Use this money saving calculator to figure how much money you'll save by switching from any high priced buying habit (name brand) to its functional, less expensive equivalent (generic or store-brand).
+Use this money saving calculator to figure how much money you'll save by...show more instructions

 Effective Money-Saving Strategies

 Admit it.
 Saving money is easier said than done!
 Most find it difficult to save.
 Why is that?